Universal noise-precision relations in variational quantum algorithms: Universal Error Estimations

-For example, when $r=1$, to achieve \com{$\epsilon(\vec{\theta})\sim 10^{-3}$} with $n \sim 100$ qubits and the number of gates $M \sim 100$, the error probability \com{$q \sim 10^{-7}$} is sufficient, according to this order estimation. \com{As we will show in Sec.~\ref{jshqlzhb}, a simple error mitigation method utilizing Theorem \ref{thm1} can relax this stringent error estimation.
-We also remark that this order estimation does {\it not} mean that Eq.~(\ref{pbida}) is required to achieve the precision $\epsilon$, but it only shows that Eq.~(\ref{pbida}) is {\it sufficient} for that.
+\end{proof} } For example, when $r=1$, to achieve $\epsilon(\vec{\theta})\sim 10^{-3}$ (i.~e.~we set $\epsilon_* = 10^{-3}$) with $n \sim 100$ qubits and the number of gates $M \sim 100$, the error probability $q \sim 10^{-7}$ is sufficient, according to this order estimation. \com{As we will show in Sec.~\ref{jshqlzhb}, a simple error mitigation method utilizing Theorem \ref{thm1} can relax this stringent error estimation.
+We also remark that this order estimation does {\it not} mean that Eq.~(\ref{pbida}) is required to achieve the precision $\epsilon_{*}$, but it only shows that Eq.~(\ref{pbida}) is {\it sufficient} for that.
 Hence, larger error probability than this estimation might be acceptable in practice.
-Another estimation to give a necessary error level will be shown in Sec.~\ref{jvfalzhb} by a lower bound (\ref{LB}). }
+Another estimation to give a necessary error level will be shown in Sec.~\ref{jvfalzhb} by a lower bound (\ref{rough_LB}). }

-From another point of view, the coefficients $\frac{\partial^2}{\partial \theta^{2}_i} C(\vec{\theta})$ in Eq.~(\ref{berib}) give the sensitivity to the noise.
-Thus, low sensitivity to the noise requires small diagonal components of the Hessian of the cost function.
-Especially for a minimal point $\vec{\theta}^*$, this means that the trace norm of the Hessian should be small \com{for the low sensitivity to the noise} since the Hessian is positive, which implies the flat landscape of the cost function around the minima.
+From another point of view, the coefficients $\frac{\partial^2}{\partial \theta^{2}_i} C(\vec{\theta})$ and $\frac{\partial^2}{\partial \xi^{2}_{\nu}} C(\vec{\theta})$ in Eq.~(\ref{e_fluc-stoch}) give the sensitivity to the noise. \coc{Especially, low sensitivity to the fluctuations in the optimizing parameters requires small diagonal components of the Hessian of the cost function.} For a minimal point $\vec{\theta}^*$, this means that the trace norm of the Hessian should be small for the low sensitivity to the \coc{fluctuations} since the Hessian is positive, which implies the flat landscape of the cost function around the minima.
 However, the optimization in a flat landscape tends to be hard, e.~g.~due to the required precision of the gradient in gradient descent methods, which increases the required measurement number.
-Hence, Eq.~(\ref{berib}) implies a trade-off relation between the sensitivity to the noise and the trainability of the cost function.
+Hence, Eq.~(\ref{berib}) implies a trade-off relation between the sensitivity to the fluctuations and the trainability of the cost function.